Colby Suggs: Coaching career

 Suggs served as the bullpen coach for the Arkansas Razorbacks in 2018 and joined the Minnesota Twins organization in 2019 as an advance scout.
 On July 1, 2022, the Twins promoted Suggs to the major leagues as their bullpen coach.
+On November 7, 2025, the Twins hired LaTroy Hawkins as the team's bullpen coach, replacing Suggs.

+Suggs was hired by the Texas Rangers as their bullpen coach prior to the 2026 season.